EthanMCao/whisper/README.md

 A privacy-first iOS chat app with end-to-end encryption.

-Project Structure
+##Project Structure

-.
-├── .gitignore
+.gitignore
-├── README.md
+README.md
-├── backend/
+backend/
-│   └── hello.py
+  └ hello.py
-├── Whisper/
+Whisper/
-│   └── ContentView.swift
+  └ ContentView.swift
-├── WhisperTests/
+WhisperTests/
-└── WhisperUITests/
+WhisperUITests/

 Getting Started

 iOS App

-Open Whisper.xcodeproj in Xcode.
+In your repo root, open Whisper.xcodeproj in Xcode.

-Select the Whisper scheme and hit ▶️ Run on the Simulator.
+Select the Whisper scheme and click Run to launch in the Simulator.

 Backend Stub
 cd backend
-git pull  # ensure you have the latest code python3 -m venv env source env/bin/activate pip install fastapi uvicorn uvicorn hello:app --reload
+python3 -m venv env     # create a virtual environment env/bin/activate       # on Windows use `env\Scripts\activate`
+pip install fastapi uvicorn
+uvicorn hello:app --reload

-Open http://localhost:8000/hello in your browser to see {"message": "Hello, Whisper!"}.
+Then visit http://localhost:8000/hello in your browser.
+You should see:
+'''{"message": "Hello, Whisper!"}'''